- What is Paving the Way?

 The main question is basically a version of how can I Pave the Way when/if…

 - My MLCer is a Vanisher and we have no contact?

 - My MLCer refuses to pay attention/listen to me?

 - My MLCer doesn’t live at home?

 - We don’t communicate?

-The questioner is right, but the implication that being polite, nice and leaving him to do whatever are not part of Paving the Way is incorrect, those are what Paving the Way is about.
+The questioner is right, but the implication that being polite, nice and leaving him to do whatever are not part of Paving the Way is incorrect, those are what the first branch (Best Self) of Paving the Way is about.

 - Truth Darts

 Yes, MLCers are often upset upon delivery, but Truth Darts enable self-reflection which enables progress.